electrode-io/electrode-native/docs/cli/cauldron/update/miniapps.md

 **Caution**  Before using the `--force/-f` option, be sure that you can bypass compatibility checks.

 #### Remarks

-* You can only update MiniApp versions that have been published to NPM.
-* You cannot use the `file` or `git` scheme for the MiniApps that you want to update using the `ern cauldron update miniapps <miniapps..>` command.
-* The MiniApp is retrieved from NPM and should be a versioned with an NPM package descriptor corresponding to the published MiniApp version.
-* If one MiniApp does not pass compatibility checks, the MiniApp is not updated.
+* If one MiniApp does not pass compatibility checks, the command will fail (unless `force` flag is used)

 #### Related commands
  [ern cauldron add miniapps] | Add one or more new MiniApps to a native application version